mr-shubhshar/pyflchat/README.md

-A chat app using Python, Flask and Socketio.
+A chat app using Python, Flask and SocketIO.